bingomanatee/ridecell/README.md

 The debug window has been left in place for observation of state changes; it can be edge-dragged right to get rid of it.

+To run locally you can use the dev server instructions at https://github.com/davezuko/react-redux-starter-kit/tree/master/src.